bespokejs/bespoke-hash/README.md

   hash: true
 });
 ```
+Starting from `#1`, all routes are numbered by default.

 ### Named Routes

-By default, all routes are numbered starting from 1.

 If you'd like to use named hash routes instead, add `data-bespoke-hash` attributes to your slide markup.